Methylenetetrahydrofolate reductase: Biochemistry

 MTHFR contains a bound flavin cofactor and uses NAD(P)H as the reducing agent.

 Structure

 Mammalian MTHFR is composed of an N-terminal catalytic domain and a C-terminal regulatory domain.
 MTHFR has at least two promoters and two isoforms (70 kDa and 77 kDa).

 Regulation

-MTHFR activity may be inhibited by binding of dihydrofolate (DHF) and S-adenosylmethionine (SAM, or AdoMet).
+MTHFR activity may be inhibited by binding of dihydrofolate (DHF) and S-adenosyl methionine (SAM, or AdoMet).
 MTHFR can also be phosphorylated – this decreases its activity by ~20% and allows it to be more easily inhibited by SAM.

 Genetics

 The enzyme is coded by the gene with the symbol MTHFR on chromosome 1 location p36.3 in humans.
 There are DNA sequence variants (genetic polymorphisms) associated with this gene.

 In 2000 a report brought the number of polymorphisms up to 24.

 Two of the most investigated are C677T (rs1801133) and A1298C (rs1801131) single nucleotide polymorphisms (SNPs).

+While multiple published studies have drawn relationships between these SNPs and a wide variety of diseases, the American College of Medical Genetics has issued an official Practice Guideline recommending against testing or reporting on these two variants, citing "Recent meta-analyses have disproven an association between hyperhomocysteinemia and risk for coronary heart disease and between MTHFR polymorphism status and risk for venous thromboembolism.
+There is growing evidence that MTHFR polymorphism testing has minimal clinical utility.".
+However, a more recent study has shown that the presence of the C677T and/or A1298C polymorphisms may have a critical impact on leukemic cell response to MYC-targeting therapies.
+This study demonstrates that MTHFR deficiency indeed increases leukemic cell resistance to a variety of MYC-targeting pharmacological agents, including BET protein small-molecule inhibitors.